 NASCAR bans Confederate flag from its races and properties

-NASCAR banned the Confederate flag from its races and properties on Wednesday, formally distancing itself from what for many is a symbol of slavery and racism that had been a familiar sight at stock car events for more than 70 years.
+NASCAR banned the Confederate flag from its races and venues on Wednesday, formally severing itself from what for many is a symbol of slavery and racism.

-The move comes amid social unrest around the globe following the death in police custody of George Floyd, an unarmed black man in Minneapolis.
+The move comes amid social unrest around the globe following the death of George Floyd, an unarmed black man who died in Minneapolis while being detained by several white police officers.
 Protests have roiled the nation for days and Confederate monuments are being taken down across the South — the tradtiional fan base for NASCAR.

+Confederate flags have been a familiar sight at NASCAR races over its 72-year history, dotting the infield atop RVs or being waved by fans in the grandstands, though the stock car series with its roots in moonshine running has in recent years taken cautious steps to sever the connection.

-Bubba Wallace, NASCAR's lone black driver, called this week for the banishment of the Confederate flag and said there was “no place” for them in the sport.
+The issue was pushed to the fore this week as Bubba Wallace, NASCAR's lone black driver, called for the banishment of the Confederate flag and said there was “no place” for them in the sport.
 At long last, NASCAR obliged.

 “The presence of the confederate flag at NASCAR events runs contrary to our commitment to providing a welcoming and inclusive environment for all fans, our competitors and our industry," NASCAR said.
 "Bringing people together around a love for racing and the community that it creates is what makes our fans and sport special.
 The display of the confederate flag will be prohibited from all NASCAR events and properties.”

-The move was announced before Wednesday night’s race at Martinsville Speedway where Wallace, an Alabama native, was driving a Chevrolet with a #BlackLivesMatter paint scheme.
-Wallace got a shoutout on Twitter from several athletes, including NBA star LeBron James, for using the paint scheme in the race.
+The move was announced before Wednesday night’s race at Martinsville Speedway where Wallace, an Alabama native, was driving Richard Petty Motorsports' No. 43 Chevrolet with a #BlackLivesMatter paint scheme.
+Wallace was praised for his stance on Twitter from several athletes, including NBA star LeBron James, and for using the scheme in the race.

-The flag issue has been a thorny one for NASCAR.
-Former chairman Brian France in 2015 tried to ban the flying of Confederate flags at race tracks, angering many fans.

-NASCAR did not address how it would enforce the policy or indicate any penalties for fans who violate it by bringing the Confederate flag to the track.
-NASCAR has not raced with fans since the sport resumed last month amid the pandemic and was expected to have minimal fans allowed at races this month in Florida and Georgia.
+NASCAR did not address how it would enforce the policy or what might happen for fans who bringing the Confederate flag to the track.
+NASCAR has not raced with fans since the sport resumed last month amid the pandemic.
+It has announced plans to welcome a small number of fans allowed at races this month in Florida and Georgia.

+Five years ago, the flag issue was front and center for NASCAR after nine black churchgoers were slain in Charleston, South Carolina.
+The man currently on death row for the murders, Dylann Roof, had embraced Confederate symbols before the attack, prompting a reappraisal of the role such symbols play in the South.

+The NASCAR chairman at the time, Brian Frnace, said the series was "working with the industry to see how far we can go to get that flag to be disassociated entirely from our events.”
+Tracks offered to exchange Confederate flags for American flags, but there were few takers and flags have continued to be seen at the events.

-Confederate flags still fly high atop infield RVs and are waved by fans in the grandstands at most tracks.
-NASCAR has been more open in recent times to the eradication of the Confederate flag.
+NASCAR had been more open in recent times to the eradication of the Confederate flag.
 Several drivers — including two-time Daytona 500 champion Denny Hamlin — said they supported Wallace in his quest to rid the sport of the flag.

 The predominantly white field of drivers united over the weekend for a video promoting social change.
 A black NASCAR official, Kirk Price, took a knee before Sunday’s race near Atlanta in what may have been a first for the series.
 Wallace wore a black T-shirt with the words “I Can’t Breathe” at the race.